On the automorphism groups of some AG-codes based on $C_{a, b}$ curves: Preliminaries

 \begin{lem} Let $x$ and $y$ be elements of $F$ such that $v_{P_i}(y) = 1$, $v_{P_i}(x) = 0$ and $x(P_i) = 1$ for $i = 1, \ldots, n$.
 Then the differential $\eta := x \cdot \frac{dy}{y}$ satisfies

 for $i = 1, \ldots, n$. \end{lem}

+Next we give some standard definitions on automorphism groups of codes, which will be the main focus of this paper.
+A basic reference is \cite{coding-book}.

-The \textbf{permutation automorphism group} of the code $C \subseteq F_q^n$ is the subgroup of $S_n$ (acting on $F_q^n$ by coordinate permutation) which preserves $C$.
+The \textit{permutation automorphism group} of the code $C \subseteq F_q^n$ is the subgroup of $S_n$ (acting on $F_q^n$ by coordinate permutation) which preserves $C$.
 We denote such group by $\mbox{PAut } (C)$.

-The set of monomial matrices that map $C$ to itself forms the \textbf{monomial automorphism group}, denoted by $\MAut (C)$.
+The set of monomial matrices that map $C$ to itself forms the \textit{monomial automorphism group}, denoted by $\MAut (C)$.
 Every monomial matrix $M$ can be written as $M=DP$ where $D$ is a diagonal matrix and $P$ a permutation matrix.
 Let $\g$ be a field automorphism of $\F_q$ and $M$ a monomial matrix.
 Denote by $M_\g$ the map $M_\g : C \to C$ such that $\forall \x \in C$ we have $ M_\g (\x) = \g (M\x)$.
-The set of all maps $M_\g$ forms the \textbf{automorphism group} of $C$, denoted by $\GAut (C)$.
+The set of all maps $M_\g$ forms the \textit{automorphism group} of $C$, denoted by $\GAut (C)$.
 It is well known that

 Next we will define as admissible a class of curves which have some additional conditions on their divisors.